avodonosov/browsable-colorize/README.md

 The library also offers function `better-css` that returns CSS with improved colors comparing to the default `colorize:*coloring-css*`.
-(Currently it only changes string literal color, from the light gray value to a higher contrast font.
-This only relevant if the file you process includes string literals, e.g. docstring in the defpackage form).
+(Currently it only changes string literal color, from light gray to a higher contrast color.
+This may be relevant if the file you process includes string literals, e.g. docstring in the defpackage form).